mjfi2sb3/millet-genome-annotation/README.md

 ```

 ##### High & Low Confidence Genes/Proteins
-I filter genes based on the following four strategies:
+I filtered genes based on the following four strategies:

+###### 1. based on EST evidence
+Here, we leverage RNA-seq and the Iso-Seq evidence (described above)

 ##### GFF3 to GTF2 conversions
 To convert GFF3 file to GTF2, I used gffread tool (part of cufflink package).